chavid/MetaGit/README.md

 # Linux Utility template

-Linux command-line utility which SHORT_DESCRIPTION.
+Linux command-line utility which apply git commands in a hierarchy of git repositories..

 The key features are:
--  ;
+- recursive visit of the directories ;
-- .
+- git repositories can be nested.

 ## Credits